adlanibrahim/adlanibrahim.github.io/_posts/2022-5-1-hello-world.md

 ## My first step

 This is one of my first attempts to try to build a personal website, you can only imagine how excited I was.
-After long overdue I finally decided to just do it, approaching such task can be a very daunting and time consuming, which stems not from the rarity of resources, but from the overwhelming information internet can offer.
+After long overdue I finally decided to just do it, approaching such task can be a very daunting and time consuming, which stems not from the rarity of resources, but from the overwhelming information the internet can offer.

 ## The criteria

 Choosing the right platform is obviously the first step.
-Two things I had kept im mind while googling, one of them is the ease of use, I wanted to have a template that can be easily customized, plus posting on the go.
+Two things that I have kept in mind while googling, one of them is the ease of use, I wanted to have a template that can easily be customized, plus posting on the go.
 The other thing is I wanted the thing to be free of charge.
-Obviously, paid platforms usually come with it benefits.
-However the option is not accessable to me right now.
+Obviously, paid platforms usually come with their benefits.
+However this option is not accessible to me right now.

 ## The platform